Music

 At Thornaby Church of England Primary School, our intention is that children gain a firm understanding of what music is through listening, singing, playing, evaluating, analysing, and composing across a wide variety of historical periods, styles, traditions, and musical genres.
 Our objective is to develop a curiosity for the subject, as well as gain an understanding and acceptance of the validity and importance of all types of music, and an unbiased respect for the role that music may play in any person’s life.
 We are committed to ensuring children understand the value and importance of music in the wider community, and are able to use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.

-To meet the needs of our pupils by providing opportunities to:
+Our aims are to meet the needs of our pupils by providing opportunities to:

 • perform, listen to, review and evaluate music